idptools/sparrow/README.md

 	print(P.predictor.scaling_exponent())
 	print(P.predictor.prefactor())

 Note that Rg and Re can be calculated using the `use_scaled` flag, which if used means we calculate on a network trained on Rg/Sqrt(N) and Re/Sqrt(N) data.
-We found this works better for shorter sequences, although as of May 13th 2023 we're still re-training these networks with larger datasets with the hope of offering a more accurate model.
+We found this works better for shorter sequences.

 #### Batch predictions
 ALBATROSS also affords a batch mode which on GPUs enables 1000s of seconds in a few seconds.